vijaymarupudi/nvim-fzf/README.md

     local result = fzf(function(cb)
       cb("value_1", function(err)
-        -- this error can happen if the user has already chosen a value -- before the information was send to fzf if err then
+        -- this error can happen if the user has already chosen a value -- before the information was sent to fzf if err then
           return
         end